JoakimChan/Databaser_Evenemanghantering/README.md

 - model/ EventSchema.js
 - model/ GuestSchema.js
 - model/ VenueSchema.js

 ## API
-- GET -It is used to retrieve data from a server.
+- **GET** -It is used to retrieve data from a server.
 It's like asking for a specific web page or information
 >For example:
 When you enter a URL in your browser's address bar or click on a link, your browser sends a GET request to the server to retrieve the webpage.
-- POST -It is used to send data to a server to create or update a resource.
+- **POST** -It is used to send data to a server to create or update a resource.
 It's like submitting a form with your information.
 >For example:
 When you fill out a registration form on a website and click "Submit," your browser sends a POST request to the server with the form data.
-- PUT -It is used to send data to a server to create or update a resource, but it's typically used to update existing resources rather than create new ones.
+- **PUT** -It is used to send data to a server to create or update a resource, but it's typically used to update existing resources rather than create new ones.
 >For example:
 If you want to update your profile information on a website, your browser might send a PUT request to the server with the updated data.
-- DEL -It is used to request that a server deletes a specified resource.
+- **DEL** -It is used to request that a server delete a specified resource.
 >For example:
 If you want to delete a file from a server, you might send a DELETE request with the filename to the server.